zackexplosion/rip-g8iker.com/README.md

 ## STFU

-Just go to the webite to see the counter.
+Just go the webite and see the counter.
 [https://rip-g8iker.com](https://rip-g8iker.com)